mklabs/ue4-targetsystemplugin/readme.md

 - Switch to new target with axis input (on mouse / gamepad axis movement).
 - Two Blueprint implementable events on component on Target Locked On and Off.
 - Adds a Pitch Offset at close range, the greater it is the closer the player gets to the target.

-## Installation

-Download the latest `TargetSystem.zip` pre-built plugin zip from the [Release page](https://github.com/mklabs/ue4-targetsystemplugin/releases), and drop the content in your project's `Plugins` folder.
-Then, load up Unreal Editor, check the Plugins page and see if `TargetSystem` plugin is enabled.

 ## Usage